If you answer yes to any of these, then it’s time for a new bed.

 Shop the sales.
 Mattress retailers are known for big discounts – especially around the holidays as well as seasonal.
 So check your local newspapers for the best savings.

 Jargon smargon.
 The coil count reflects the amount of support in the mattress.
 For example, 300 coils would be less support than 700 coils.
-Also, for those of you sleeping with herky-jerky partners, more coils means better motion separation.
+Also, for those of you sleeping with herky-jerky partners, more coils mean better motion separation.

 No need to flip.
 Most mattresses are now sold with only one sleep surface.
 These mattresses require less maintenance and are able to sustain their comfort and support for a longer period of time.